 In the clinical trials for the marketing authorisation of the respective vaccines, complete vaccination protection against COVID-19 was detected seven to fifteen days after the second vaccination or two weeks after the single vaccination with COVID-19 Vaccine Janssen.
 However, with all the vaccines a certain level of protection against COVID-19 was already evident after the first vaccination.

-The safety of the vaccines has been examined intensively as part of the authorisation process.
-Information on the frequency and type of side-effect(s) observed and vaccine complications can be found in the relevant technical information (section 4.8).
+The safety of the vaccines is examined intensively both during and after the authorisation process.
+Information on the frequency and type of side effect(s) observed and vaccine complications can be found in the relevant technical information (section 4.8).